codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 #### Community Questions

+- Markus Klug
+ @opus131
+could you share your perspective on the flatten vs smooch debate?

+- Søren Bruus Frank
+@soerenbf
+When writing up new features, where do you look most for inspiration?
+Is it other languages (and which?) or is it mostly driven by requests from the community? #tc39panel

+- how does someone from the outside get involved?

+_website_
 - Patrick Brosset
 @patrickbrosset
 Hey TC39, where do I keep up with updates?
 Do you have a website? #tc39panel